RebelsNLU-jaist/rebelsnlu-jaist.github.io/joinus.md

 # Step 1: Talk to us

 It is very important to see if your working style matches our lab.
-Currently, I'm hosting one-on-one free discussion hours, where we will be relaxed and informally discuss anything related to the lab (for example, about me, research topics, skills needed, etc.) possibly with coffee/tea.
+Currently, I'm hosting one-on-one free discussion hours, where we will be relaxed and informally discuss anything related to the lab (for example, about me, research topics, skills needed) possibly with coffee/tea.
 Either online or offline is fine.
 Feel free to [contact me via email](https://rebelsnlu-jaist.github.io/contact.html) (もちろん日本語でもOKです！).